 Mutual Energy has a governance model which is unique in the energy industry.
 Mutual Energy’s mutual status means it does not have any shareholders.
 Members have been appointed to represent the stakeholders and fulfill many of the roles of shareholders in other companies, although they do not have any financial interest in the company or receive any remuneration.

-There are twenty two members who were appointed by the board on the recommendation of the Membership Selections Committee.
+There are 36 members who were appointed by the board on the recommendation of the Membership Selections Committee.